-The information provided in Table 5 demonstrates that there is a significant difference in mean sleep quality due to Emotion Regulation Training using the Gross model (F{39.1}=17.34; P=0.001).
-The impact of this training on sleep quality in women with psychosomatic disorders is significant at 0.32 η2=0.32, η2=17.34 (F, (P<0.01.
-39.1)).
-Additionally, the control group had higher mean sleep quality scores (25.73 and 30.22) compared to the experimental group, suggesting that Emotion Regulation Training based on the Gross model effectively enhances sleep quality in women with psychosomatic disorders.
+The information in Table 5 demonstrates a significant difference in mean sleep quality due to Emotion Regulation Training using the Gross model (F39.1=17.34; P=0.001).
+The impact of this training on sleep quality in women with psychosomatic disorders is significant at 0.32 (P<0.01, $\eta^2$ =0.32, $\eta^2$ =17.34 (F, 39.1)).
+Additionally, the control group had higher mean sleep quality scores (25.73 and 30.22) than the experimental group, suggesting that Emotion Regulation Training based on the Gross model effectively enhances sleep quality in women with psychosomatic disorders.